 We love math story problems!

-As we move deeper into the school year, we encounter more difficult word problem – multi-step word problems.
-Depending on your math series, you may encounter the “Throw it all at you” style word problems.
-These are the word problems where they – literally – throw it all at you.
-Multi-steps, lots of wordy problems, you know what I’m talking about here!
+As we move deeper into the school year, we encounter more challenging, multi-step word problems.
+Depending on your math series, you may encounter the “Throw it all at you” style of word problems.
+These word problems jam tons of overwhelming information into one problem.
+You know, the problems with lots of steps and lots of words.

-Well, the “Throw it all at you” problems bring us to a screeching halt.
-My students become totally bogged down by the multi-step problems that require organized thinking that students haven’t developed yet.
+The “Throw it all at you” problems bring students and assignments to a screeching halt.
+Often, my students became totally bogged down by the multi-step problems requiring organized thinking that they hadn’t yet developed.

 CUBES Math story problem strategy

-Below is a bulletin board using posters from the CUBES Strategy Posters for Solving Math Story Problems pack.
-Bulletin boards and teacher created anchor charts make great reference tools for students.
+Below is a bulletin board using posters from the CUBES Strategy Posters for solving math story problems.
+Bulletin boards and teacher-created anchor charts make great reference tools for students.

 1. Circle the numbers